yogeshwar607/shreemoryacabs/REVIEW_GENERATION_SYSTEM.md

 Our entire team, especially [DriverName], works hard to provide premium eco-friendly service, and your feedback means the world to us.

-Looking forward to your next trip with GreenEVCabs!
+Looking forward to your next trip with Shree Morya Cabs!

 Best,
-The GreenEVCabs Team
+The Shree Morya Cabs Team
 ```

 **Template 3: With Call-to-Action**
 ```
 Thank you, [CustomerName]! ⭐⭐⭐⭐⭐

-We're delighted you had a great experience with GreenEVCabs.
+We're delighted you had a great experience with Shree Morya Cabs.

 Next time you need an eco-friendly ride, message us on WhatsApp (+91 74982 64215) for priority booking!

 See you soon,
-GreenEVCabs Team
+Shree Morya Cabs Team
 ```

 ---